 Everything about 7 Prominent Mountain Ranges of India!

-one week ago in Knowledge Feed
+4 months ago in Knowledge Feed

 Some of the highest mountain roads and mountain ranges in the world are located in India.
 To be precise, there are 7 major mountain ranges of the world which are located in India and the combined height of their peaks is more than 1000 meters.